 Provide an estimated date of delivery If there are delays in product delivery, there are chances your customers might not need it.
 For example, a customer orders a dress for a wedding and receives it after the event.
 This defeats the purpose of the purchase.
 By providing the estimated date of delivery, you can set clear expectations with your customers.

-Provide real-time order tracking It allows customers to trust that their orders will arrive on time and it plays a vital role in enhancing customer experience by giving them the full visibility of their orders at every stage.
+Provide real-time order tracking Real-time order tracking allows customers to trust that their orders will arrive on time and it plays a vital role in enhancing customer experience by giving them the full visibility of their orders at every stage.

 Notify in case of delays In case of a delay, notifications must be triggered to ensure prompt communication via text messages and emails to the customers.